+1.d Are personnel properly trained to operate the module equipment?
+Yes 2.
+Material 2.a What equipment is available to support the module?
 2.b Is the equipment fit for purpose?
-Yes 2.c Is there a system in place to ensure medical supplies are maintained Yes to agreed levels?
-2.d Are patient transfer specific items available?
+Yes 2.c Is there a system in place to ensure medical supplies are maintained to agreed levels?
+Yes 2.d Are patient transfer specific items available?
 2.e Can vehicle use NATO standard stretchers?
-2.f Is communications equipment sufficient to communicate with troops Yes supported, with other medical elements and with command level?
-3. Procedures 3.a Are the C2 arrangements for the module published?
-3.b Is crew able to communicate with other medical elements and with Yes command level?
-3.c Is crew able to orientate and navigate?
+2.f Is communications equipment sufficient to communicate with troops supported, with other medical elements and with command level?
+Yes 3.
+Procedures 3.a Are the C2 arrangements for the module published?
+3.b Is crew able to communicate with other medical elements and with command level?
+Yes 3.c Is crew able to orientate and navigate?
 Yes 3.d Is the crew able to evacuate contaminated patients?